-Apple Car reportedly shopping for the eyes of its autonomous driving——-Apple’s autonomous car project is hunting for a well-rumoured EV eye, a new report suggests, with the iPhone maker said to be in discussions with some LIDAR specialists.
-Scanning technology is wide – though not universally – believed to be the key to building self-driving vehicles, given their ability to map environments, in real-time, and in great detail.
+Apple Car reportedly shopping for the eyes of its autonomous driving——-Apple’s autonomous car project is again looking for its very well-rumored EV eye, a new report shows, in the iPhone maker is said to be in discussions with several specialists.
+Extensive scanning technology – although not universally believed – is believed to be the key to building a driverless vehicle, given its ability to map the environment, in real-time, and in great detail.

 See also: iPhone 12 Pro Max

 Several companies are currently developing LIDAR sensors, for automotive and robotics use, among other purposes.
 Apple has also used the same core premise of technology for its own custom sensors, called the LiDAR Scanner that launched on the iPad Pro and later appeared in the high-end iPhone 12 Pro Max.

 Now Apple is in talks with sensor companies, Bloomberg reported, and cited insiders with knowledge of the negotiations.
 Talks are still ongoing, it is suggested, and Apple is believed that it has not yet selected a possible LIDAR candidate.
 Whichever hardware device is chosen, it must be compatible with the specific software that the Apple Project Titan EV project has been working on over the last few years.

 Apple reportedly wants to acquire Drive.ai startup to fulfil the company’s ambition to expand into the self-driving vehicle business.

 LIDAR, or “light detection and range”, relies on a 3D laser scanning system.
 The laser pulse is sent out, & then its reflection is measured: by calculating the time it w!ll take for it to occur, the distance of any object it reflects can be calculated.
 The L!D4R scanners shift their array to construct a so-called point cloud from the measurement, from which the 3D topography of a scene can be constructed.